tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   arbitrary.
-Given that the round trip estimates in the DTLS handshake are generally very rough (or the default), any value will be an approximation, and there is an inherent compromise due to retransmit due to over-agressive ACKing and over-aggressive timeout-based retransmission.
+Given that the round trip estimates in the DTLS handshake are generally very rough (or the default), any value will be an approximation, and there is an inherent compromise due to competition between retransmision due to over-agressive ACKing and over-aggressive timeout-based retransmission.
   As a comparison point,
-  QUIC's loss-based recovery algorithms ({{?I-D.ietf-quic-recovery}}; Section 6.1.2) work out to delay of about 1/3 of the retransmit timer.
+  QUIC's loss-based recovery algorithms ({{?I-D.ietf-quic-recovery}}; Section 6.1.2) work out to a delay of about 1/3 of the retransmit timer.

 In general, flights MUST be ACKed unless they are implicitly acknowledged.
 In the present specification the following flights are implicitly acknowledged